 The Kansas African American Museum's First Theatrical Production

 Canaan tells the coming-of-age story of a teenager and his community, caught between love, activism, and spirituality during one of the most tumultuous years in American history – 1968.

-In Canaan, generations collide as Washington, D.C. neighbors must decide where their loyalties lie when the Civil Rights Movement takes a downward turn following the death of Rev. Dr. Martin Luther King.
+In Canaan, generations collide as Washington, D.C. neighbors must decide where their loyalties lie when the Civil Rights Movement takes a downward turn.

-Written by Micah Ariel Watson, an award-winning filmmaker, playwright, and screenwriter, from Wichita, has a gift for bringing powerful stories to life, on stage, and on screen.
-Watson's work centers the blurred lines between the sacred and secular in Black culture, often employing poetry and hip-hop to do so.
+Canaan was written by Micah Ariel Watson, an award-winning filmmaker, playwright, and screenwriter, from Wichita.
+Watson has a gift for bringing powerful stories to life, on stage, and on screen.
+Her work centers the blurred lines between the sacred and secular in Black culture, often employing poetry and hip-hop to do so.